Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 - dLTQueue (@naive-LTQueue) is a direct modification of the original LTQueue @ltqueue without any usage of LL/SC, adapted for distributed environment.
 - Slotqueue (@slotqueue) is inspired by the timestamp-refreshing idea of LTQueue @ltqueue and repeated-rescan of Jiffy @jiffy.
 Although it still bears some resemblance to LTQueue, we believe it to be more optimized for distributed context.

+In actuality, dLTQueue and Slotqueue are more than simple MPSC algorithms.
+As hinted in @dfifo-related-works, they are "MPSC queue wrappers", that is, given an SPSC queue implementation, they yield an MPSC implementation.
+There's one additional constraint: The SPSC interface must support an additional `readFront` operation, which returns the first data item currently in the SPSC queue.

+This fact has an important implication: when we're talking about the characteristics (correctness, progress guarantee, performance model, ABA solution and safe memory reclamation scheme) of an MPSC queue wrapper, we're talking about the correctness, progress guarantee, performance model, ABA solution and safe memory reclamation scheme of the wrapper that turns an SPSC queue to an MPSC queue:
+- If the underlying SPSC queue is linearizable (which is composable), the resulting MPSC queue is linearizable.
+- The resulting MPSC queue's progress guarantee is the weaker guarantee between the wrapper's and the underlying SPSC's.
+- If the underlying SPSC queue is safe against ABA problem and memory reclamation, the resulting MPSC queue is also safe against these problems.
+- To highlight specifically the performance of "MPSC queue wrappers", we define the theoretical *wrapping overhead*.
+Roughly speaking:
+  - Theoretical performance of the MPSC queue's `enqueue` operation = Theoretical *wrapping overhead* the MPSC queue wrapper impose on `enqueue` + Theoretical performance of the SPSC queue's `enqueue` operation.
+  - Theoretical performance of the MPSC queue's `dequeue` operation = Theoretical *wrapping overhead* the MPSC queue wrapper impose on `dequeue` + Theoretical performance of the SPSC queue's `dequeue` operation.

+The characteristics of these MPSC queue wrappers are summarized in @summary-of-distributed-mpscs.

 #figure(
   kind: "table",
   supplement: "Table",